-Fortify gives you full control over the HTTP headers of in-flight requests on a route-by-route basis.
+Fortify gives you full control over the HTTP headers of in-flight requests on a configurable route-by-route basis.

 You can install it for free and unlock additional features with the Pro plan.